saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 GpgFrontend also clears the text box and its undo history before encrypting or decrypting, so your plain text cannot be brought back with Ctrl+Z.

-This is the strongest memory protection, and what to pick if you are handling something sensitive.
+This is the strongest memory protection.
+Pick it if you are handling something sensitive.

 ### Maximum (3)